Ermi9s/deploy/README.md

-# OKnowledge-Management (OKM) Platform
+# AI Office Knowledge Hub Platform

 ## Overview
-OKnowledge-Management (OKM) is a robust, microservices-based enterprise document management and Retrieval-Augmented Generation (RAG) system.
+AI Office Knowledge Hub is a robust, microservices-based enterprise document management and Retrieval-Augmented Generation (RAG) system.
 Designed to handle large volumes of documents, OKM automatically ingests, processes, embeds, and indexes your files to make them instantly searchable and accessible to generative AI models.

 **Technologies Used:**
 *   Python and Django (Backend Microservices)